The Deck of Many Presents

 Print (The Deck of Many) – $79.99

 Humblewood is a campaign setting for Dungeons and Dragons 5th edition and an adventure that takes characters from 1st to 5th level in this enchanting anthropomorphic world.
-The uniqueness of the setting and its inhabitants deviates from traditional D&D tropes in the available races, and new options through classes, backgrounds, and spells.
-As a stand-alone campaign setting, Humblewood only requires the use of the three Dungeons and Dragons 5th edition core books.
-All setting specific information, items, and monsters are contained in the book and accompanying Reference Cards.
+The uniqueness of the setting and its inhabitants deviates from traditional D&D tropes in the available races and new options through classes, backgrounds, and spells.
+As a stand-alone campaign setting, Humblewood only requires using the three Dungeons and Dragons 5th edition core books.
+All setting-specific information, items, and monsters are contained in the book and accompanying Reference Cards.

 Humblewood Box Set contents include:

 1 Deck of 72 tarot sized reference cards